aharley/pips/README.md

 # Particle Video Revisited: Tracking Through Occlusions Using Point Trajectories

-This is the official code release for our ECCV22 paper on tracking particles through occlusions.
+This is the official code release for our ECCV22 paper on tracking particles through occlusions, presenting our new "particle video" method, **Persistent Independent Particles (PIPs)**.

 **[[Paper](https://arxiv.org/abs/2204.04153)] [[Project Page](https://particle-video-revisited.github.io/)]**

 <img src='https://particle-video-revisited.github.io/images/fig1.png'>

-This repo will be updated soon with more content.
+This repo will be updated soon with more content and instructions.

 ## FlyingThings++ dataset